 BMW goes all-in on an electric vehicle future with the 2014 i3.
 The Bavarian automaker has designed the i-Series -- which also includes the high-performance i8 -- behind a philosophy of sustainable mobility.
 In the case of the i3, that means a dedicated electric city car.
-At just 151.4 inches long -- 2 feet shorter than the Nissan Leaf -- the i3 should have few problems finding good parking near the downtown museum.
+At just 157 inches long -- about 1.5 feet shorter than the Nissan Leaf -- the i3 should have few problems finding good parking near the downtown museum.
 And with four-passenger seating, you'll be able to bring the art critics in your social circle with you.

 Inside the cabin, a "freestanding" steering column houses key controls including the instrument cluster and gearshift lever, and eliminates a center console.
 Instead, three displays -- a 6.5-inch instrument cluster, 8.8-inch central display and a third screen dedicated to audio and climate controls -- form the bulk of the driver interface.
-The i3 cabin also dispenses with a center tunnel bisecting the floor and uses full-width seat benches front and rear for passenger-friendly ingress and egress.
+A navigation system comes standard.

-How the i3 stacks up to other electric vehicles like the Ford Focus Electric, Mitsubishi i and Nissan Leaf remains to be seen, but its BMW heritage and promising performance should make it a distinctive choice.
+How the i3's ride quality and ability on real roads stacks up to other electric vehicles like the Ford Focus Electric and Nissan Leaf remains to be seen, but its BMW heritage and promising performance should make it a distinctive choice.

 The 2014 BMW i3 goes on sale next spring in North America starting at $41,350 before any applicable tax credits.
 Expect to pay about $4,000 more for the Range Extender option.
 Check back for a full review of the all-new i3, including specs, driving impressions and buying advice as it becomes available.